 "Your home here, the farm, it borders the river, am I not correct?"

-“You can’t see the river from here, and actually we border a private game preserve and the preserve borders the bluffs along the river.
-We don’t keep a boat or anything, it’s not the right sort of access for that.
-Besides being in the hollow …” her voice trailed off.
+"You can't see the river from here, and actually we border a private game preserve, and the preserve borders the bluffs along the river.
+We don't keep a boat or anything, it's not the right sort of access for that.
+Besides being in the hollow …" her voice trailed off.
 She was talking too much.
-“What does the river have to do with anything confidential?”
+"What does the river have to do with anything confidential?"
 Her eyes narrowed once again, and she found herself wishing she knew exactly where Reddy was now.
-“Exactly what do you want, Mr. Thomas?”
+"Exactly what do you want Mr. Thomas?"

 "My friends and I, we work with an agency that likes to, as we say, keep tabs on things.
 We wanted you to work with us to let us know when you felt like things might be going on along the river."

-“I don’t understand.
+"I don't understand.
 Things happen along the river all the time.
-The Hudson is a very active waterway, everything from businesses, fishing, barges, to pleasure boats.
-Exactly what agency are you with?”
+The Hudson is a very active waterway, everything from businesses, fishing, barges to pleasure boats.
+Exactly what agency are you with?"
 None of it made sense.

 "I'd rather not say," he replied primly, folding his hands.
 "But we will pay a certain stipend for the information you provide."

-“Pay a stipend?” she echoed leaning back in her chair.
+"Pay a stipend?" she echoed leaning back in her chair.
 Her mind was a mass of confusion now, her thoughts processing faster than she could make sense of the situation.
-The calm, bespectacled man, in his well-tailored brown suit suddenly seemed ominous to her.
-Whatever he wanted to pay for, it certainly wasn’t for the greater good of Sleepyside or Westchester County, or even the United States.
+The calm, bespectacled man, in his well-tailored brown suite suddenly seemed ominous to her.
+Whatever he wanted to pay for, it certainly wasn't for the greater good of Sleepyside or Westchester County, or even the United States.
 Of that much she was certain.
 But how in the world could she get rid of him and make sure he never came back if he realized his error.
 She would not, she could not have him approach her daughter.

 "Yes, a stipend," he said.
 "We can set up regular monthly payments if you like."
 His eyes glanced around the room, taking in the worn cabinets and floors, and outdated appliances.
 She saw it now through his eyes, and while parts of Crabapple Farm were shabby, it was still a cozy and comfortable place to live.
 They would update things when the need arose, but not to simply update for the sake of making changes.
 "Your family could likely use the money."